 5. Cracks in the Floor

 Leaking floor cracks in your basement not only indicate foundation problems but also allow water to enter the space.
 Additionally, these cracks can be an indicator of foundation settlement, emphasizing the need for professional inspection and repair.

 6. Musty Odor

-That musty basement smell is mold.
-Mold can grow on just about any surface as long as there’s moisture.
+That musty basement smell commonly associated with basements is an indicator of mold growth.
+Mold can grow on just about any surface if there’s moisture.
 While there is no way to permanently keep mold out of your home, combating moisture and basement humidity will help prevent mold growth.

 7. Water Lines on Basement Windows

 If your basement windows have water lines or signs of leakage, it indicates trouble.
 Water from sources like sprinklers, rain, or snow can find its way into the basement through compromised window wells, potentially causing significant damage.